HomePod: What you need to know about Apple’s smart speaker lineup

-First noticed by Wirecutter and Pocket-Lint, it appears as though the HomePod’s circular silicone base can leave rings on some wooden surfaces.
+Pocket-Lint, it appears as though the HomePod’s circular silicone base can leave rings on some wooden surfaces.
 We’ve tested on several wooden tables and shelves and haven’t seen the issue, but it all depends on what kind of wood finish you’ve got.

 Apple confirmed the problem to those publications, saying that it was “not unusual” for a speaker with a silicone base to leave a “mild mark” when placed on certain oil or wax based wood finished surfaces.
 However, users that see this problem are experiencing it on surfaces that do not exhibit issues with other speakers.

 In short, be careful what surface you place HomePod on, and if in doubt, place something sturdy under it.

 Will it be listening in to all my conversations?